sigilante/nockup/README.md

 # Nockup: the NockApp channel installer

-*Nockup* installs the Hoon programming language and produces a basic template app for the NockApp framework.
+*Nockup* is a command-line tool to produce [NockApps](https://github.com/zorp-corp/nockchain) and manage project builds and dependencies.

-NockApp is a general-purpose framework for building apps that run the Nock ISA.
+[NockApp](https://github.com/zorp-corp/nockchain) is a general-purpose framework for building apps that run the Nock ISA.
 It is particularly well-suited for use with [Nockchain](https://nockchain.org) and the Nock ZKVM.

 ![](./img/hero.jpg)

-## Usage

-Nockup supports the following `nockup` commands.

-### Operations

-- `nockup install`:  Initialize Nockup cache and download binaries and templates.
-- `nockup update`:  Check for updates to binaries and templates.
-- `nockup help`:  Print this message or the help of the given subcommand(s).

-### Project

-- `nockup init`:  Initialize a new NockApp project from a `.toml` config file.
-- `nockup build`:  Build a NockApp project using Cargo.
-- `nockup run`:  Run a NockApp project.

-### channel

-- `nockup channel list`: List all available channels.
-- `nockup channel set`: Set the active channel, from `stable` and `nightly`.
-(Most users will prefer `stable`.)

 ## Installation

 ### From Script

+> 🚨 **Important**:  During pre-release development, this will fail due to hash mismatches on the binaries.
+Use the "From Source" instructions instead.

+Prerequisites: Rust toolchain, Git

 ```sh
 curl -fsSL https://raw.githubusercontent.com/sigilante/nockup/master/install.sh | bash
 ```

+This checks for dependencies and then installs the Nockup binary and its requirements, including the GPG key used to verify binaries on Linux.

 ### From Source

+Prerequisites: Rust toolchain, Git

 1. Install Nockchain and build `hoon` and `hoonc`.

-    ```
+    ```sh
     $ git clone https://github.com/zorp-corp/nockchain.git
     $ cd nockchain
     $ make install-hoonc